Etiene/jsduckhunt/README.md

 # jsduckhunt
-A duck hunt game made in javascript
+A duck hunt game made in javascript and resources to teach how to build it